October is jack-o-lantern season, so why not get the family out of the house and into the pumpkin patch!

-This Notre Dame de I'Ile Perrot orchard has a playground area, mini-farm, and corn mazes set up for kids of different age groups (some are short, some take a long time) including special Halloween mazes during October.
+This Notre Dame l’Île Perrot orchard has a playground area, mini-farm, and corn mazes set up for kids of different age groups (some are short, some take a long time).
 Bring your own picnic.
 Season starts mid-October and runs to November, hours are 1 p.m. to 6 p.m. during the week and from 9 a.m. to 5 p.m. on the weekend.
-It is approximately a 25-minute drive from Montreal.
+Access to the orchard will cost $3.
+Approximately 25-minutes from Montreal.

 2495 Perrot Blvd.
 S.

 Quinn Farm in Notre Dame de l’Île Perrot has a barn full of animals to visit, a small maze made out of bales of hay, and sausages on homemade buns from the barbecue.
 Pumpkin picking runs from Sept.
 21st until the end of October and is offered every day between 10 a.m. and 4 p.m.
 Weekends between Sept.
 21 and Oct.
 14 are fall festival days, which means plenty of tractor and pony rides, live music, and more.
 Visit the website above for more information.
 Approximately 40 minutes from Montreal.

 375 Rang de la Montagne, Mont St. Grégoire

 Near Mont St. Grégoire, this pumpkin patch also has a playground, sandbox, games, tractor rides and a mini farm, where you can visit Basil Tremblay, a beloved donkey that acts as the farm’s mascot.
 Aside from pies, cookies and muffins, the on-site restaurant serves lunch with food like homemade soups and quiches.
 The pumpkin patch is open until the end of October, during which time you can pick pumpkins everyday between 8 a.m. and 6 p.m.
 Approximately 40-minutes from Montreal.